Capital Management Update

 Strategic Growth and Market Positioning

-Financial Outlook and Scenario Planning
+Financial Outlook and Scenario Analysis

-• Four revenue scenarios for 2026 presented, ranging from $20B to $26B, with associated CapEx and free cash flow per share outcomes.
+• Four revenue scenarios for 2026 are provided, ranging from $20B (0% CAGR) to $26B (7% CAGR), with associated CapEx and free cash flow per share outcomes ($8-$12 per share).

-• Depreciation expected at $2.3–$2.7B in 2026, with future levels dependent on revenue and CapEx.
+• Depreciation is projected at $2.3-$2.7B in 2026, with future increases tied to revenue-driven CapEx.

 Partial view of Summaries dataset, powered by Quartr API